somedatapacket/docs.humio.com/content/integrations/api-clients/browser-javascript.md

 ---
 menuTitle: Browser / JS
-slug: "sending-browser-logs-to-humio"
+slug: "send-data-to-humio-from-the-browser"
-title: "Sending Browser Logs to Humio"
+title: "Humio in the Browser with JavaScript"
 categories: ["Integration", "ApiClient"]
 categories_weight: 10
 pageImage: /integrations/javascript.svg
-draft: true
 ---

-TODO: Thomas
+You can log JavaScript errors to Humio using [humio.js](https://github.com/humio/humio.js).
+It is perfect for embedding in a website and will send any javascript errors to a Humio repository.